Chapter 19: The Tragedy at Ong Thanh 062025

 how he planned to handle tomorrow's upcoming operation.
 He was in

-enjoyed a privileged life, catered by others.
-There had been no reason
+been catered to by others.
+There had been no reason to face the real

-to face the real world because his make-believe world had worked so
+world because his make-believe world had worked so well.
+Now, that

-well.
-Now, that entire world was crumbling.
-All that was left was a
+entire world was crumbling.
+Only a desperate

-Clark Welch had never been to West Point so how could he know
+Clark Welch had never been to West Point, so how could he know

 that Terry Allen was still trying to graduate?
 He definitely didn't

-realize, that Terry was now primed to use him to make the grade.
+realize that Terry was now primed to use him to make the grade.
 Welch

-it.
 Clark's concern was totally with his men and fighting tactics, as it

 should have been.
 Let me spell out this most gut-wrenching fact as